 There is a cap on the annual number of publications in the Wiley agreement.

-Researchers who wish to publish with Springer and who are founded under a grant that requires OA (e.g. EU) should be aware of this, as they risk publishing without OA-secured rights on VoR.
-When the cap is reached, a 15% discount on APC will be offered by the publisher.
-Of course, you can also choose NOT to pay APC and obtain Open Access via the so-called green OA route.
+Researchers who wish to publish with Wiley and who are founded under a grant that requires embargo-free Open Access (e.g. Horizon) should be aware of this, as they risk publishing without OA-secured rights.
 Write to Roskilde University Library at forskersupport@kb.dk, and we will try to help you as best as possible.

 You can read more about the agreement on The Royal Danish Library''s website here: https://pro.kb.dk/en/licensing/wiley-agreement-2022-25

-For some publishers, a direct exemption from the APC has not been negotiated, but a discount can be obtained by being affiliated with RUC.
+For some publishers, a complete exemption from APC has not been negotiated, but a discount that can be obtained as a researcher employed at RUC.

-Currently, agreements have been made with the following publishers.
+Currently, agreements have been made with the following publishers in this column.

 The Royal Danish Library has made an agreement on a 250$ APC discount publishing with ACS.